HR Digital Transformation: Advice From an SVP

-When it comes to digital transformation, few walk the walk quite like Atos.
+When it comes to digital transformation, few walk the talk quite like Atos.
 A global digital services company with 100,000 employees across 70 countries, Atos recently overhauled its own HR operations and deployed a single, integrated HR solution worldwide, part of a program they call eTransformation.

 Atos’ eTransformation initiative isn’t simply about digitizing current processes.
 Rather, it’s about reinventing processes to work better because of technology.
 As a leader in providing IT services, Atos was perfectly primed to take its own HR operations through a true digital transformation.